Reasons to See a Primary Care Provider

 Feel fantastic?
 Not even a single ache?

 Annual checkups are tailored to each patient, based on age and history.
 For a younger, healthy person, the yearly exam might not include bloodwork, such as a lipid panel checking cholesterol and glucose levels, but if you have a family history of heart disease or diabetes, it might.
-That is why knowing the patient is key — the physician needs to assess risk factors.
+That is why knowing the patient is key — the provider needs to assess risk factors.

 Bloodwork can also check kidney and liver function, as well as potassium and sodium levels, all of which offer key insights into how well your body is functioning.